 Spotify isn't the only major brand tailoring content to its users based on their actions—plenty of others, like Amazon, Netflix, and Goodreads, use the same tactic to personalize their own content.

 And by doing so, these brands incite emotion.
-For instance, in Spotify’s case, users may look forward to discovering new music and happily make Spotify a regular part of their weekly or daily routine.
-The result: highly engaged users.
+For instance, in Spotify's case, users may look forward to discovering new music and happily make Spotify a regular part of their weekly or daily routine.
+The result: highly active users.
 After all, users who feel emotionally invested in a brand are more likely to invest in its products and services, even when presented with the opportunity to purchase lower-cost items elsewhere.

-3. More repeat customers
+3. More Repeat Customers

 Moreover, engagement helps to cultivate and strengthen customer-brand relationships.
-The more attached customers feel towards a particular brand, the less likely they are to seek out similar products or services from competitors.
+The more attached potential customers feel towards a particular brand, the less likely they are to seek out similar products or services from competitors.

 According to a Gartner report, these marketing efforts allow Nike to go beyond traditional reward programs and get loyal customers willing to increase their activewear spending considerably for the sake of their favorite brand.
 Hence, Nike's impressive ranking on the MBLM top 10 list for customer intimacy—and skyrocketing profits since the brand first adopted this revolutionary approach.

-4. Brand advocacy from loyal customers
+4. Brand Advocacy from Loyal Customers